polkadot-fellows/xcm-format/README.md

 ### `ClaimAsset`

-Create some assets which are being held on behalf of Origin.
+Create some assets which are being held on behalf of the origin.

 Operands:

 - `assets: MultiAssets`: The assets which are to be claimed.
-This must match exactly with the assets claimable by Origin with the given `ticket`.
+This must match exactly with the assets claimable by the origin of the ticket.
 - `ticket: MultiLocation`: The ticket of the asset; this is an abstract identifier to help locate the asset.

 Kind: *Instruction*